Residence Life Handbook

 Some policies are based on law; others are derived from general University guidelines or the residence hall application and contract.
 They represent regulations that are necessary in a group living situation.
 Students who reside in the Reinhardt community accept the additional responsibilities created by living on campus and signify this acceptance through their contractual agreement with the University.
 Student occupancy of a University residence hall is a privilege, not a right.
 Therefore, students must agree to conform to standards of decent and considerate behavior, including respect for the privacy of others and the maintenance of an atmosphere conducive to study and community living.
 They are responsible for knowing the regulations, for observing them, and for abiding by the terms of the residence hall contract.
 All residents must be registered, full-time undergraduate students.
 Students living in the residence halls during fall or spring must maintain a class schedule of at least 12 hours.

 Please Note: Students enrolled at the Main Campus with less than 30 semester hours and under the age of 21 must live in the campus residence halls, unless they live with their parents or spouse.
-In addition, enrolled students at the Main Campus receiving 51% of tuition through institutional scholarships must reside in the campus residence halls, unless they live with their parents or spouse.
+In addition, enrolled students at the Main Campus receiving 50% or more of tuition through institutional scholarships must reside in the campus residence halls, unless they live with their parents or spouse.

 The residence halls are staffed with a Residence Life Coordinator and Resident Assistants (RA).
 These persons are available to assist residential students on a daily basis and to interpret and implement University residence hall regulations and procedures.